 Having a radio is great, but only having one battery and no sustainable way to charge it without an expensive portable charger (or a wall outlet) makes it quite useless without spares.
 For that reason, I’ve added five spare batteries onto the packing list.
 You can charge all of them at your home, and then simply store them (waterproofed of course) in your BOB when you’re finished.
 Make sure you give them a small charge every month or so, to make sure they don’t lose any juice as they sit.

 That wraps up the $1000 BOB.
-That’s an insane amount of potentially life-saving items for under a thousand dollars!
+That’s an crazy amount of potentially life-saving items for under a thousand dollars!
 If you ask me, that’s an incredible deal.

 Total Cost: $993